kisupov/mpres-blas/README.md

 ### Details and notes

+1. MPRES-BLAS is intended for Linux and the GCC compiler.
+Some manipulations have to be done to run it in Windows.

-The precision of computations (in bits) is specified by the RNS moduli set in `src/params.h`.
+2. The precision of computations (in bits) is specified by the RNS moduli set in `src/params.h`.
 The subdirectory `src/params/` contains some predefined moduli sets that provide different levels of precision.
 Using these moduli sets is preferred.
 Just replace the content of `src/params.h` with the content of the file you want to use.

-For now, when using a custom or changing an existing moduli set or its size, you need to change the following #defines in `src/params.h`:

-* `RNS_MODULI_PRODUCT_LOG2`

-When using large moduli (like `1283742825`) to increase the precision of computations, make sure your environment has support for 8-byte `long` type.
+3. When using large moduli (like `1283742825`) to increase the precision, make sure your system uses LP64 programming model ('long, pointers are 64-bit').
+Fortunately, all modern 64-bit Unix systems use LP64.

 ### References